Ibrahim Dogus: Politics

-Dogus' connection with the Labour Party goes back to age 16, when he was invited by a teacher to address an NUT meeting, to talk about Kurdish human rights.
+Dogus' connection with the Labour Party goes back to when he was sixteen, when he was invited by a teacher to address an NUT meeting, to talk about Kurdish human rights.
 His local MP, Jeremy Corbyn, was the other speaker, and Dogus began campaigning for him.
 Dogus became a commentator on Turkish, Kurdish and UK politics. and became an activist on Turkish and Kurdish politics in the early 2000s.

-Dogus was the parliamentary candidate for the Labour Party for the Cities of London and Westminster constituency in the June 2017 UK general election, having previously stood unsuccessfully for selection in Enfield Southgate in 2014.
-He gained a 9.25% swing for Labour, in line with the national average, and came second with 14,857 votes (38.4%).
+Dogus was the parliamentary candidate for the Labour Party for the Cities of London and Westminster constituency in the June 2017 UK general election, having previously stood unsuccessfully for selection in Enfield Southgate in 2014 to contest the 2015 general election.
+Despite not being elected, Dogus gained a 9.25% swing for Labour, in line with the national average; and finished in second place with 14,857 votes (38.4%), which was the closest any Labour candidate had come to winning the seat.

 The following year he was elected as a member of Lambeth London Borough Council for the Bishop's ward, and in May 2018 he was selected by Labour to be the next deputy mayor of the borough, becoming Mayor in April 2019.
 He was re-elected in 2022 to represent the Waterloo and South Bank ward.

 Dogus supported Yvette Cooper in the 2015 Labour Leadership election, helping to raise £2,200 for her campaign Dogus hosted a fundraiser for Owen Smith at one of his restaurants during the 2016 Labour Leadership election.
 Jeremy Corbyn celebrated his victory in the same place.

 Within Labour, Dogus founded the SME4Labour group and the Labour Campaign for Gambling Reform.

 In October 2019, Dogus was shortlisted to be the Labour candidate for the seat of Vauxhall in South London, losing out to Florence Eshalomi.
 In November 2019, Dogus was selected as the prospective parliamentary candidate for West Bromwich East following the decision by the incumbent MP and Deputy Leader of the Labour Party, Tom Watson, to resign at the 2019 general election.
 He lost the seat to the Conservative candidate, Nicola Richards following a 12% swing toward the Conservatives.